 But with so many advantages on the table, there is an equal hardship associated with money markets.

 Money Market Disadvantages

 The most obvious contrast between money market accounts and savings accounts are the initial deposit expectations of most financial institutions.
-In general, money market account require depositors to supply a minimum opening deposit of $1,000 or more.
-This can create a lot of trouble for depositors who jump head-first into a money market account, as most Americans struggle to even have that much money sitting around in a side savings or checking account.
+In general, a money market account requires depositors to supply a minimum opening deposit of $1,000 or more.
+This can create a lot of trouble for depositors who jump head-first into a money market account, as most Americans struggle to even have that much money sitting around in a traditional savings or checking account.

 Furthermore, minimum daily balance requirements are usually a strain to carry.
 Often account balance requirements are set at high amounts that may make it difficult for savers to maintain, without incurring penalty fees.
 These fees threaten the earnings generated from the account and may also reduce savers’ principal deposit thereby negating the point of having a money market account to begin with.

-When determining whether a money market account is the right savings product for you, make sure you determine how much you expect to tap into your funds and how much you can commit to keeping in the account to avoid unnecessary fees.
+When determining whether a money market account is the right savings product for you, make sure you know how often you expect to tap into your funds and how much you can commit to keeping in the account to avoid unnecessary fees.